sonalchopde/Myntra_Data_Analysis/README.md

 - **Product Category-wise Sales** 🛍️
 - **Discount Impact on Sales** 🔥

-Open Google Colab and upload the dataset.
+Open Google Colab or Jupyter Notebook and upload the dataset.
 Run the Myntra_Data_Analysis.ipynb notebook.

 🌟 Acknowledgments